What’s In Your Water? Part 1

 Sappo Hill

-I really like Sappo Hill and it is my husband’s preferred bar soap.
+I like Sappo Hill and it is my husband’s preferred bar soap.
 I discovered their bar soap when I used to shop at Earthfare, and I love that the bars were package-free except for a bar code sticker.
 After Earthfare closed all of its stores, I went online and discovered that they sell many more scents and that they also make shampoo bars!
 Their shampoo bars are mild and cleansing.
-They run a close second to my favorite (above) and are very well priced.
+They run a close second to my favorite (above) and are very well-priced.
 I recommend this brand if you don’t like other shampoo bars.

 Aquarian Bath

-Shampoo bar from Aquarian Bath on Etsy.
+Pink Shampoo bar in a blue glazed dish from Aquarian Bath on Etsy.

-My third favorite is one that I discovered through the website My Plastic-Free Life, called Aquarian Bath.5 This shampoo bar doesn’t break apart and lathers well.
+My third favorite is one that I discovered through the website My Plastic-Free Life, called Aquarian Bath.33 This shampoo bar doesn’t break apart and lathers well.
 These are handmade, vegan, palm oil-free, SLS-free, fragrance-free, dye-free, and not tested on animals.

 They will ship their products naked, meaning zero waste or no packaging, which is super!
 There are many scents and bars with ingredients for each hair type, including one for dandruff, so read each description to find the right one for you.
 They also sell other types of products with the same qualities.